 - 12 months of half day/week outpatient psychiatry clinic

 Special arrangements have been made to allow all the first-postgraduate-year residents to "come home" every Tuesday from 11 a.m. to 5 p.m. to be with their fellow psychiatric residents, attend a residents meeting, have a business lunch and attend didactic lectures together.

 Starting in the PGY-2 year, residents spend one-half day per week in the adult outpatient clinic, evaluating and treating patients whom they can follow in therapy until graduation.

 Geriatric Psychiatry Residency Program

 SLU’s geriatric psychiatry track program offers training in both general psychiatry and geriatric psychiatry.
 Our purpose is to train future geriatric psychiatrists to fulfill the needs of the growing aging population.

 In the first four years, residents fulfill the core requirements for the general adult psychiatry and are eligible to the general psychiatry boards.
 The program also introduces aspects of geriatric psychiatry throughout the four years of training.

-National and international reputation of excellence.
+- National and international reputation of excellence.

-Geriatric psychiatry fellowship training since 1983.
+- Geriatric psychiatry fellowship training since 1983.

 - Three ACGME-accredited geriatric psychiatry fellowship positions are available every year.